 The M&TE calibration was found to be within acceptable ranges when used on safety-related applications.

--than-minor if: The M&TE was used in safety-related applications for which the resulting calibration was found to exceed acceptable limits or was indeterminate.
+More-than-minor if: The M&TE was used in safety-related applications for which the resulting calibration was found to exceed acceptable limits or was indeterminate.

 Example b.
 The vendor’s purchase order to a supplier did not state the proper technical standard and revision for testing.